Strawberries From Your Own Garden

 In North Carolina, the favorite varieties, according to the North Carolina Strawberry Association, are ‘Chandler’ in cooler regions of the mountains and the piedmont, and ‘Camarosa’ in the eastern part of the state.
 Also mentioned for growing here are ‘Albion’, ‘Bish’, ‘Gaviota’, ‘Gem Star’, ‘Oso Grande’, ‘Seascape’, ‘Strawberry Festival’, ‘Sweet Charlie’, ‘Treasure’, and ‘Ventana’.

 In 2012, Cornell University introduced a smaller variety with solid purple fruits.
 Burpee sells this one, called ‘Purple Wonder’.
 It was in development for 13 years and is not a GMO.
-(I assume the deeper color throughout the fruit indicates the presence of more anthocyanins, and, therefore, more antioxidants.)
+(I assume the deeper color throughout the fruit indicates the presence of more antioxidants called anthocyanins.)

 Strawberries are nutritious little fruits, with high levels of antioxidants, Vitamins C and K, folate, manganese, potassium, and fiber.
 Curiously, the power of most berries’ beneficial antioxidants is cancelled when combined with dairy products, especially high-fat dairy.
 So, eat a few of them by themselves for a snack.
 Adding more berries to your breakfast cereal, however, will begin to raise the available antioxidant content.